U.S. Route 21: South Carolina

 US 21 travels 233.2 mi through the state.
 Beginning at Hunting Island State Park, US 21 travels west toward Beaufort, where it widens to four lanes.
 The route bypasses Beaufort to the south, going through Port Royal, Shell Point, and Burton.
-In the Beaufort area, US 21 passes by the entrances to Parris Island and MCAS Beaufort, the major Marine Corps installations in the area.
+In the Beaufort area, US 21 passes by the entrances to Parris Island and Marine Corps Air Station Beaufort, the major Marine Corps installations in the area.
 North of Beaufort, US 21 continues as a four-lane divided highway and intersects with US 17.
-The route travels in a wrong-way concurrency with US 17 south for 7 mi before turning north towards Yemassee, South Carolina, where it becomes a rural two-lane road and intersects with US 17 Alternate.
+The route travels in a wrong-way concurrency with US 17 south for 7 mi before turning north toward Yemassee, where it becomes a rural two-lane road and intersects with US 17 Alternate.
 North of Yemassee, US 21 splits off and crosses I-95 at exit 42.

 The two-lane route continues through rural portions of the state.
-US 21 goes through Smoaks and Branchville, South Carolina and bypasses Orangeburg.
+US 21 goes through Smoaks and Branchville and bypasses Orangeburg.
 North of Orangeburg, US 21 runs roughly parallel to I-26 until Gaston where it conjoins US 321 and becomes an urban highway.
 US 21 passes through Cayce, West Columbia, and Columbia.

 North of Columbia, US 21 splits from US 321, reverting to a rural two-lane road parallel to I-77.
 In York County, US 21 enters urban areas again, connecting Rock Hill and Fort Mill.
 Near the North Carolina state line, US 21 merges with I-77 near Carowinds, then enters North Carolina.

 North Carolina

 US 21 begins as a concurrency with I-77 in Charlotte, which it repeats three times within the state.
 Its first break with I-77 is along Statesville Avenue, then proceeding through Huntersville and Cornelius, however, because of its close proximity to I-77 and North Carolina Highway 115 (NC 115), it has no interchange with I-485 by itself.
 The second break with I-77 occurs at Mooresville, where US 21 travels through the city and then northwest into Statesville.
 After Statesville, US 21 travels northeast to Harmony and Brooks Crossroads, before merging back with I-77 near Jonesville.
-However, Jonesville and Elkin connect with Business Hwy 21 thru centers of both towns, as an alternate route paralleling I-77.
+However, Jonesville and Elkin connect with US 21 Bus. through centers of both towns, as an alternate route paralleling I-77.
 North of Elkin, US 21 splits with I-77 for the last time and goes north to Sparta, passing the Blue Ridge Parkway after a major, curvy section.
 North of Sparta, at Twin Oaks, US 221 overlaps with US 21 before entering Virginia.
 US 21 travels 124.5 mi through the western Piedmont of North Carolina, either combined with I-77 or as a two-lane rural road; from the South Carolina state line to Elkin, travelers can easily skip a majority of US 21 via I-77.